 Capital Gains and Ordinary Income Tax

-The bad news is that capital gains will drive up your adjusted gross income (AGI).
-As your AGI increases, you begin to get phased out of personal exemptions, itemized deductions, certain tax credits, and make you ineligible for Roth IRA or deductible IRA contributions.
+Bad news first: Capital gains will drive up your adjusted gross income (AGI).
+As your AGI increases, you begin to get phased out of itemized deductions, certain tax credits, and lose your eligibility for Roth IRA or deductible IRA contributions.